seanblanchfield/blog/current/_posts/2026-07-21-end-of-the-saaspalooza.md

 What's left?
 Brand, distribution, and regulatory compliance.
 These are real.
 But they are the advantages of incumbency, not of innovation.
 And critically, they are advantages that startups by definition do not have — which means the SaaS model as a vehicle for startup investment has lost much of its rationale.

-## The third death: the exit market closed
+## The third death: a self-fulfilling prophecy

 There is a more prosaic reason the SaaSpalooza is over, and it is the one that most directly affects founders and investors right now.

+VCs think on a ten-year horizon.
+And on a ten-year horizon, most of them no longer see SaaS.
+If you believe that workflows currently performed by humans are going to be automated by agents — and the evidence is mounting that they will be — then the applications humans use to perform those workflows will disappear with them.
+The first to go is anything that involves moving information between email, Slack, spreadsheets and SaaS apps.
+That is the majority of office software.
+Low-hanging fruit for AI.

+Once you accept that logic, you stop funding SaaS.
+And here is where it becomes self-fulfilling: a significant portion of SaaS companies' customers are other SaaS companies.
+They sell to each other.
+HR software, payroll, project management, CRM, finance tools — the customer base is disproportionately the tech industry itself.
+When investment dries up across the sector simultaneously, the cascade is faster than in industries with more diverse demand.

-The exit market has closed.
+The exit market has closed as a result.
 SaaS as an asset class worked because there was a functioning exit pipeline: build a product, grow ARR, achieve a sale or IPO at a healthy multiple, return capital to investors.
-The whole system depended on exits at the end.
 The multiples compressed when rates rose.
 The IPO window largely closed.
 Strategic acquirers got cautious.
 The pipeline clogged.

 Without exits, venture capital cannot return money to its LPs.
 Without returns, LPs stop committing to new funds.
 Without new funds, VCs stop deploying.
 Without deployment, founders don't get funded.
 The machine runs in reverse.

 This is not just a cyclical correction.
-The underlying conditions that made SaaS an exceptional vehicle for venture returns — free capital, expanding multiples, a functioning exit market, users who had no alternative to human-facing software — have structurally changed.
+The underlying conditions that made SaaS an exceptional vehicle for venture returns have structurally changed.
 They are not coming back in the same form.

 ## What comes next